MineralsCloud/Express.jl/docs/src/troubleshooting.md

 wf = buildworkflow("phonon.yaml")
 ```

-you find that `wf` still contains the jobs from the previous workflow, and they are probably
+you will find that `wf` still contains the jobs from the previous workflow, and they are probably
 all succeeded (because that is when you want to run the next workflow).
 The cause is likely
 in your configuration file (`phonon.yaml`).
 You probably have the following setting: